anuket-project/anuket-specifications/doc/tech/usecases.md

   - **Business Objectives**

-      The V2X set of use cases provides a 5G Monetization framework for Mobile Operators developing 5G URLLC business use cases targeting the Automotive Industry, Smart City Regulators, & Public Safety.
+      The V2X (Viechle-to-everthing) set of use cases provides a 5G Monetization framework for Mobile Operators developing 5G URLLC business use cases targeting the Automotive Industry, Smart City Regulators, & Public Safety.

   - **Targeted Segments**